Judge Lu: Plot

 Back in the present day, Wu learns about the strange happenings in the Zhu household.
 Wu theorises that Zhu used black magic to murder his daughter and confronts him, but Zhu feigns ignorance.
 Although an official complaint is lodged by Wu against Zhu, there is not enough evidence to indict him.
 Zhu seeks Lu's help; the judge has both Wu and his wife dream of their daughter.
 In their dreams, the couple learn of the truth behind her death.
 Wu's daughter names her killer, Yang Danian (楊大年), who is soon apprehended.
 Wu visits Zhu again, and the two become as close as "father and son-in-law".

 Thirty years later, after a string of failures in the imperial examinations, Zhu is informed by Lu that he has five days of life left.
 Lu advises Zhu, who now has a young son named Wei (薇), not to despair, following which the latter begins planning his own burial.
 The day after his death, Zhu visits his wife as a ghost and tells her that he is now working for the judge.
 He continues to visit his family regularly and teaches Wei how to read and write.
-However, some time after Wei's fifeenth birthday, Zhu tells his wife that he has been assigned to Mount Hua as its "mountain god" and must bid his family farewell for good.
+However, some time after Wei's fifteenth birthday, Zhu tells his wife that he has been assigned to Mount Hua as its "mountain god" and must bid his family farewell for good.

 Years later, Wei, now aged twenty-five, becomes an "inspecting commissioner".
 He is sent to Mount Hua to perform a series of rituals.
 On his way there, he is met by Zhu, who praises him for his accomplishments.
 Before disappearing, Zhu hands his son a sword, on whose blade is inscribed: "Be bold, but cautious; round in disposition, square in action."
 Wei eventually fathers five children: Chen (沉), Qian (潛), Mi (沕), Hun (渾), and Shen (深).
 In a dream, Zhu tells Wei to give the sword to Hun.
 Wei complies, and Hun becomes a celebrated official.

 Pu Songling writes in his postscript: "To chop short the crane's legs and stretch the duck's is the folly of artificiality, but grafting a flower to a tree is a marvel of creativity."
 He adds: "Is Master Lu of Lingyang still around?
 Does his supernatural power still work as of old?
 I would like nothing more than to serve, whip in hand, as his charioteer."